 We are a biopharmaceutical company exploiting proprietary RNA-based drug discovery technologies to identify and commercialize novel drugs to treat important diseases.
-RNA, or ribonucleic acid, is a molecule that provides to a cell the information the cell needs to produce proteins, including those proteins implicated in disease.
-Interference with RNA can keep the body from producing proteins that are involved in disease.
-We are the leader in exploiting RNA as a target for drugs, and have a strong proprietary position in RNA-based drug discovery technologies.
-With our primary technology, antisense, we create inhibitors, or oligonucleotides, designed to hybridize, with a high degree of specificity to their RNA target and modulate the production of specific proteins associated with disease.
-We also use our antisense technology internally and in collaborations with pharmaceutical companies to rapidly and efficiently identify and prioritize attractive gene targets for drug discovery.
-Within our Ibis division, we are expanding on our RNA expertise by creating a system that can rapidly and accurately identify a broad range of infectious organisms with a single test.
-Our ongoing development of this technology and a system related to this technology has been funded primarily by agencies within the United States government.
+RNA, or ribonucleic acid, is a molecule that provides to a cell the information the cell needs to produce proteins, including those proteins associated with disease.
+Interference with RNA can keep the body from producing the proteins that are involved in disease.
+We are the leader in making drugs that target RNA, and have a strong proprietary position in RNA-based drug discovery technologies.
+With our primary technology, antisense, we create inhibitors, called oligonucleotides, designed to hybridize, with a high degree of specificity to their RNA target and modulate the production of specific proteins associated with disease.
+In our Ibis division, we have developed a revolutionary system, called TIGER, that can, with a single test, simultaneously identify from a sample a broad range of infectious organisms without needing to know beforehand what might be present in the sample.
+Additionally, as an innovator in RNA-based drug discovery and development, we are the owner or exclusive licensee of approximately 1,500 issued patents worldwide.